tgherzog/boatworks/projects/hull/_posts/2021-08-03-appendices.md

 dates are based on timestamps in the photos I took.
 Unfortunately I did not keep track of actual days worked.
 I would roughly estimate this project at 35-37 working days including the repeated final coat but excluding construction of the enclosure.
-The boot and cove stripes should take an additional 4-5 days*
+The boot and cove stripes should take an additional 4-5 days.*

 Stage                                  | Est. Completion Date
 -------------------------------------- | ---------------------: